Browse Journals and Peer-Reviewed Series

 Tapestries: Interwoven voices of local and global identities (American Studies Department)

 Tapestries purposefully weaves multiple histories, voices, and languages together into a space where a plurality of knowledge can manifest.
-This journal engages in conversations-- both locally and globally-- through all media as they pertain to identities such as race, gender, ethnicity, class, nation, ability, and sexuality.
+This journal engages in conversations--both locally and globally--through all media as they pertain to identities such as race, gender, ethnicity, class, nation, ability, and sexuality.
 From these points of entry,this scholarship explores new spatial imaginaries and celebrates difference in an effort to redefine learning, thinking, and the internalization of knowledges.

 Tapestries is produced by the American Studies Department, Macalester College.
 The Editorial Collective oversees the management of submissions, assignment of editors and reviewers, and decisions on publishing.

-Tapestries is published annually in May.
+Tapestries is published annually.

 Questions may be sent to the editors at email@example.com .